rails/weblog/_posts/2016-04-08-this-week-in-rails-strong-etag-validators-action-cable-enhancements-and-more.markdown

 ### [Action Cable protocol negotiation](https://github.com/rails/rails/pull/24224)

-Action Cable will gracefully disconnects clients and disables the monitor if the protocol has changed.
+Action Cable will gracefully disconnect clients and disable the monitor if the protocol has changed.
 This allows clients to gradually move to the newest version.

 ## Improved